garyfleming/hexagonal-talk/hexagonal-ds.md

 ^ Top-level blueprint of a church, say, screams intent.
 Top-level of software projects scream technology.
-An earlier talk I'd seen by someone else (Glenn Vanderburg?), had argued that if we were going to use the civil engineering metaphor for our software, that we should assign the correct roles: we are the architects/designers, the compilers/interpreters are the builders, and the binaries are the end product.
+An earlier talk I'd seen by Glenn Vanderburg, had argued that if we were going to use the civil engineering metaphor for our software, that we should assign the correct roles: we are the architects/designers, the compilers/interpreters are the builders, and the binaries are the end product.
 Through this lens, it is obvious that the artifacts that we produce are essentially blueprints.
 The purpose of blueprints is to show, at varying levels of abstraction, what it is we're trying to build (and how); but not the materials used (not initially, anyway).
 That is, if I show you a blueprint for a building, you probably want it to be immediately clear that it is a shopping centre, or a library.
 You will eventually want to know that it is glass-fronted and sandstone, but it's not the first thing you need to know. ^ Intent first!
 How do we structure our code so we reveal the intent as quickly as possible?
 We'll come back to this.